hilmanski/koding/README.md

 yarn dev
 ```

-- Create new file
+##  Create new file

+Run command
 ```
 hugo new HTML/nama.md
 ```
+- change HTML to whatever folder/language you're working on
-Change the order based on latest order
+- update the "order", based on latest order.
+Increase it by 10
+- if new chapter -> add key "chapter" in frontmatter

 ## Guide shortcode